Purdue-CS193/homework-0-Mlustafa/index.md

-## Welcome to Mustafa's Thrilling Page
+## Mustafa's First CS193 Homework

-Here you will find nothing sadly.
-Be patient.

-### Markdown
+- Learning about very exciting stuff
+- The memes in the slides

+**This webpage is the best webpage you can find on the internet.**

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for